byteface/chode/README.md

 ## Usage

 Chode runs when you save.
 IMPORTANT - It only analyses the line your cursor is currently on.

-If the line starts with a comment, followed by a 'p', then a colon. ie. (at mo only hashtag works. will add more comments soon)
+If the line starts with a comment, followed by a 'p', then a colon...

 ```
+ie. python
 #p:

+or javascript
+//p:

 ```

 then everything after those characters will get sent to stackoverflow as a query. the top link is selected, then the best answer from that link inserted into your code.

 i.e
 ```